The HobbitHouse Ilustrated Glossary of Woodworking terms

 end grain turning --- Any turning in which the gouge cuts directly across the end grain of the wood.
 The problem with end grain turning is twofold.
 First, if your gouge isn't razor sharp you run the risk of crushing the end grain fibers rather than slicing them, and second, end grain turning, especially on really hard woods, dulls the gouge cutting edge very quickly compared to side grain or face grain turning.

-end matched --- In wood flooring, this term refers to when there is a tongue and groove on the ends of boards as well as the sides.
+end matched --- This term refers to when there is a tongue and groove on the ends of boards as opposed to (or in addition to) on the edges.
+It is most often used in regard to wooden flooring but is also sometimes a framing term.

 end miter cut --- see miter cut